H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 }
 ```

+★ **`jarvis-memory:8056` note (secured March 28):** The `barrier_stats` block above represents ephemeral in-process counters only.
+As of March 28, `jarvis-memory:8056` (durable, authenticated) now records each individual BBB gate decision — `total_filtered` and `total_blocked` can now be reconstructed from durable audit records rather than relying solely on in-process counters that reset on container restart.

 ### §33.2.3 On `heuristic_contradiction_v1`: Current Method and Honest Limitations

-The BBB `truth_verification` filter currently uses the method labeled `heuristic_contradiction_v1`.
-This is a rule-based, deterministic approach — not a live PostgreSQL GBIM lookup or LLM-grounded check.
+The BBB `truth_verification` filter currently uses `heuristic_contradiction_v1` — a rule-based, deterministic approach, not a live PostgreSQL GBIM lookup or LLM-grounded check.

 **What it does:**